DanielCreggOrganization/ooc1-project-2022-danielcregg/README.md

 ## User Demo

 Discuss the console design used.
-Discuss why you chose this design and any features you thing make your application stands out.
+Discuss why you chose this design and any features you think make your application stands out.
 Add a gif of the application in use like below:

 ![alt text](resources/consoleDemo.gif "My App")